Helmholtz-UFZ/saqc/docs/cookbooks/DataRegularisation.rst

 Interpolation
 -------------

-Another common way of obtaining regular timestamps, is, the interpolation of data at regular timestamps.
+Another way of obtaining data values at regularly spaced timestamps, is, to apply an interpolation.

-In the pool of py:mod:`regularization <Functions.saqc.resampling>` methods, is available the :py:meth:`~saqc.SaQC.interpolate` method.

 Lets apply a linear interpolation onto the dataset.
 To access linear interpolation, we pass the ``method`` parameter the string ``"time"``.
 This applies an interpolation, that is sensitive to the difference in temporal gaps (as opposed by ``"linear"``\ , which expects all the gaps to be equal).
-Get an overview of the possible interpolation methods in the :py:meth:`~saqc.SaQC.interpolate>` documentation.
+Get an overview of the possible interpolation methods in the :py:meth:`~saqc.SaQC.align` documentation.
 Lets check the results:

-   >>> qc = qc.interpolate('SoilMoisture', target='SoilMoisture_linear', freq='10min', method='time')
+   >>> qc = qc.align('SoilMoisture', target='SoilMoisture_linear', freq='10min', method='time')
    >>> qc.data # doctest: +SKIP
                        SoilMoisture |                       SoilMoisture_linear |
    ================================ | ========================================= |